tyknkd/news-analyzer/README.md

 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine): v.1.28.8: Cloud computing service

 ## Requirements
-This table lists the required software development features and practices implemented in the project and corresponding code.
+This table summarizes the required software features and practices implemented in the project and the corresponding code.

 | Feature                                                                                                                                                                                                      | Code   |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|